 An undergraduate degree in psychology can lead to careers in human resources, non-profit management, mental health services, and research.
 Some students who graduate from our undergraduate program pursue graduate studies in psychology or counselling, while others may continue their education by exploring social work, law, education, or medicine.

 Students with an interest in psychology will find that this minor nicely complements many other academic majors.
-Common majors to pair with the psychology minor include; sociology, criminal justice and criminology, communications studies, health sciences, biology, and chemistry.
-We would be happy to discuss the requirements for the minor and course catalog information with you.
-Please contact our Mentoring Program.
+Common majors to pair with the psychology minor include sociology, criminal justice and criminology, communication, health sciences, biology, and chemistry.
+Please contact Roo Advising or your assigned Roo Advisor for more information about requirements for the minor and course catalog information.